 - Immediate help is necessary when you’re grounded on a coastal reef or places with strong currents.
 Things can get worse real quick as you can’t always tell the changes on the tide.
 Thus, it’s considerably hard to recover your vessel without extra help.

-- If no one is hurt and the boat doesn’t have damages, you can do these things:
+- If no one is hurt and the boat doesn’t have damaged, you can do these things:

 - You need to stop the tide from pushing the boat further to the ground.
 Do it by using the tender to put the anchor deep into the water.